-And they are never better than from the wild where you never really know what you’ve got ‘till you get home.
+And they are never better than from the wild where you never really know what you’ve got ‘til you get home.

 It’s a Setup :

 My primary consideration when moving a creature, that is easy to move, is to not harm or kill it, then to shoot it no more than necessary – I wonder about the effect of a lot of flash, and usually give it some water/honey before letting it go where I found it – or similar location.
 Often I find a couple of hitchers when I get home from the local rainforest remnant.
 Today it’s a Louse fly, a spider and a small bug.
-The spider is too small, the bug flew away but the Louse fly is like a yoyo – always returns when I flick it away, when I can find it – so it’s an opportunity and might be good for a few shots later when it cools down.
-I haven’t had a Jumper in except the one that lives on the outside bathroom window, that I encourage.
+The spider is too small, the bug flew away but the Louse fly is like a yoyo – always returns when I blow or throw it away, when I can find it – so it’s an opportunity and might be good for a few shots later when it cools down.

 During the now passing winter here often the only creatures I saw were the ones that showed up at the light at night where I kept flowers and leaves for platforms and backgrounds, and late at night the relative cold kept them still for easy manipulation – coaxing onto a leaf or such.
 But setups don’t demand full engagement of my attention beyond a few minutes and are largely without the essential element of the creative unknown – essential to me.